Rares-creator/spring-boot/README.md

 * How to include Twitter Bootstrap CSS for responsive layout
 * Spring Boot Actuator is added under /sysinfo path (try for example /sysinfo/metrics)
 * How to write simple http tests

+If you want to see the application and interact with it, please access http://localhost:8080/template.jsf .